terra-campaigns/unsettled/directory/Deverain/index.md

 road passes through a sliver of the Kalduhr's sister woods, making it dangerous for those carrying supplies to the fort or bringing newly unearthed artefacts to Deverain.

-- Sweet smell of the winery
+Sweet smell of the winery

+The Pipers set the western town ablaze in September 1025.
+Farms are destroyed, and grains to be exported sink in the sea.